princejaz/langgraph-livekit-agents/js/README.md

 import { LangGraphAdapter } from "./src/runtime.mts";
 import { RemoteGraph } from "@langchain/langgraph/remote";

-const graph = new RemoteGraph({
+// Can either be a local compiled graph or a deployed graph const graph = new RemoteGraph({
   graphId: "agent",
   url: "http://localhost:2024",